Finch Breeding Guide

 Owl finches are named for their distinctive facial markings that resemble an owl.
 They are moderately easy to breed, though they prefer a quieter environment than zebra finches.
 They lay 4 to 6 eggs per clutch and are generally attentive parents.
 Their striking appearance makes them popular among breeders looking for something beyond the common species.

-Selecting Finch Breeding Pairs
+Zebra Finch Breeding

 Health and Vigor

 Only breed finches that are in peak health.
 Look for bright eyes, smooth and tight feathering, active behavior, and a clean vent area.
 Birds should be eating well and maintaining a healthy weight.
 Finches that have been ill recently should be given at least 6 weeks of recovery before being paired for breeding.
+Use BirdTracks to log health notes and weight records so you can quickly identify which birds are in breeding condition.

 Age Requirements